-If you can’t work because of breast cancer and and your doctors don’t think you'll get better within a year, you should probably apply for benefits.
+If you can’t work because of breast cancer and your doctors don’t think you'll get better within a year, you should probably apply for benefits.
 It’s free and the help can be life-changing.

 Apply now if:

-- You’ve been unable to work because of your cancer (either direct symptoms or side effects from treatment), AND
+You’ve been unable to work because of your cancer (either direct symptoms or side effects from treatment), AND

-- Your doctor tells you that your cancer is severe (stage IV, small cell, unusually aggressive, etc.) and you’re unlikely to recover fully within a year
+Your doctor tells you that your cancer is severe (stage IV, small cell, unusually aggressive, etc.) and you’re unlikely to fully recover within a year.

-Consider waiting and applying later if
+Consider waiting and applying later if:

-- Your cancer was just diagnosed and it’s not yet clear how severe it is or how long treatment will last, OR
+Your cancer was just diagnosed and it’s not yet clear how severe it is or how long treatment will last, OR

-- You haven’t yet stopped working (even if you worry you’ll need to soon)
+You haven’t yet stopped working (even if you worry you’ll need to soon).

 Probably don’t apply if:

-- Your cancer isn’t having a severe impact on your life, OR
+Your cancer isn’t having a severe impact on your life, OR

-- Your doctor expects you to recover within the year, OR
+Your doctor expects you to recover within the year, OR

 Whether you decide to apply now or later, the best thing you can do in the meantime is to get as much medical care as possible.
-Build a good relationship with your oncologist (cancer doctor), try the treatment they recommend, and make sure your doctor understand the impact your condition has on your life.
+Build a good relationship with your oncologist (cancer doctor), try the treatment they recommend, and make sure your doctor understands the impact your condition has on your life.

 Applying for disability takes preparation.
 You can win, but this system doesn’t make it easy.
 So it’s worth taking some time to understand how things work.

 The first step is to make a choice: Do you want to (a) Apply on your own, or (b) Get a professional to handle the process for you?
 Most successful applicants hire a professional — and for breast cancer patients in particular, that’s generally the right call.
 But not everyone needs to, and not everyone who wants to can.
 We’ll explain both paths and help you decide.

 How the process works

 The government fears that people will exaggerate their medical problems in order to get free money.
 So it puts every applicant under a microscope.

 To win, you have to prove — beyond a doubt — that your medical condition is severe and disabling.
 There are two major stages in the process, and most people will need to go through both:

-- Appeals: If you lose, you appeal your denial and eventually get a hearing with a judge.
+Appeals: If you lose, you appeal your denial and eventually get a hearing with a judge.
 At the hearing, you get to submit additional evidence, speak to the judge directly, and cross-examine government experts.
 (Among people who make it to this stage, about 50% win.
 If you lose, there are several more stages of appeal.)

-Even a small mistake or omission (like a doctor failing to send in records, or bad answer on a form) can doom an application.
-The good news is that once you win — even if it takes a long time and several appeals — you get “back pay” (retroactive benefits) for the time you should have been getting benefits.
+Even a small mistake or omission (like a doctor failing to send in records, or a bad answer on a form) can doom an application.
+The good news is that once you win — even if it takes a long time and several appeals — you get back pay (retroactive benefits) for some of the time you spent waiting.

 Why most people seek professional help